adri4silva/Geocaching/readme.md

 }
 ```

-* It changes the Map region every time the user changes location
+It changes the Map region every time the user changes location and calculates the distance between the user and the selected treasure

 ```Swift